-If the UK leaves the EU without a deal on or before 31st December 2020, all UK motorists who are planning to drive in the European Economic Area (EEA) and some other countries (Andorra, Serbia and Switzerland) will need to request a green card.
+From 1st January 2021, all UK motorists who are planning to drive in the European Economic Area (EEA) and some other countries (Andorra, Serbia and Switzerland) will need to request a Green Card.

 Green Cards are an international certificate of insurance issued by insurance providers in the UK, guaranteeing that the motorist has the necessary third-party motor insurance cover for driving in the country being travelled to.

 Prior to travelling you will need to contact us on 0344 776 5305 to request your Green Card.
 Depending on who your insurer is, we will either request a Green Card from the insurer or we will issue you your Green Card directly.
 We recommend that you contact us at least one month before travel as some insurers have indicated it could take up to 4 weeks to issue the Green Card.

 No, there is no charge for issuing you a Green Card.